awsdocs/aws-net-developer-guide/doc_source/welcome.rst

 The |sdk-net| makes it easier for Windows developers to build .NET applications that tap into the cost-effective, scalable, and reliable AWS services such as |S3long| (|S3|) and |EC2long| (|EC2|).
+The |sdk-net| supports
+.NET framework 3.5, .NET framework 4.5, .NET standard 1.3, .NET Standard 2.0, Portable Class Library, and Xamarin.
-The SDK supports development on any platform that supports the .NET Framework 3.5 or later, and you can develop applications with the SDK using Visual Studio 2010 or later.
+You can develop applications with the SDK using Visual Studio 2010 or later.

 What's in the SDK
 =================